davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 ## __Resources and annotated datasets__

-[@10.1145/1651461.1651468] propose a method for the automatic creation of a corpus for the detection of positive or negative sentiment towards a political personality, and apply the method to comments on *online* newspaper reports.
+[Sarmento et al., (2009) ](https://doi.org/10.1145/1651461.1651468){:target="_blank"}[^5] propose a method for the automatic creation of a corpus for the detection of positive or negative sentiment towards a political personality, and apply the method to comments on *online* newspaper reports.
 In this resource, the source of the sentiment is assumed to be the commentator.

-[@moreira2013tracking] provide an ontology describing political actors, their positions and affiliated political parties, using official sources of information and information gathered from the *web* to add alternative names to the personalities present in the ontology.
+[Moreira et al., (2013) ](#){:target="_blank"}[^6] provide an ontology describing political actors, their positions and affiliated political parties, using official sources of information and information gathered from the *web* to add alternative names to the personalities present in the ontology.

-[@de-arruda-etal-2015-annotated] created a corpus of political news in Brazilian Portuguese, annotating each paragraph with the sentiment according to two dimensions: the political actor referred to by the paragraph, and the sentiment of that reference: positive, negative or neutral.
-The origin of the sentiment is left open in this resource. [@BARANIAK20213627] provide similar corpora, annotating the sentiment towards a political personality in newspaper texts *on-line*, for English and Polish.
+[de Arruda et al. (2015) ](https://aclanthology.org/W15-5614){:target="_blank"}[^9] created a corpus of political news in Brazilian Portuguese, annotating each paragraph with the sentiment according to two dimensions: the political actor referred to by the paragraph, and the sentiment of that reference: positive, negative or neutral.
+The origin of the sentiment is left open in this resource.
+[Baraniak & Sydow, (2021) ](https://www.sciencedirect.com/science/article/pii/S1877050921018755){:target="_blank"}[^8] provide similar corpora, annotating the sentiment towards a political personality in newspaper texts on-line, for English and Polish.